emanfalola9998/whac-a-mole/whac-a-mole/readme.md

 Game Over: The game ends when the time runs out.
 Your final score will be displayed, and you'll have the option to play again.

 Technologies Used
-TypeScript: The game logic and functionality are implemented using TypeScript, a statically typed superset of JavaScript that compiles to plain JavaScript.
+TypeScript: The game logic and functionality are implemented using TypeScript

 HTML: The structure and layout of the game interface are created using HTML (Hypertext Markup Language).

-CSS: The visual styling and presentation of the game are defined using CSS (Cascading Style Sheets).
+CSS: The visual styling and presentation of the game are defined using CSS (Cascading Style Sheets), with SCSS applied and with BEM principles.